JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols.md

 WebSymbol has a number of properties, which are used across IDE features:

+{style="full"}
+namespace
-- `namespace`: describes which language or concept the symbol belongs to.
+: describes which language or concept the symbol belongs to.

+kind
-- `kind`: describes which group of symbols within the particular language or concept (namespace) the symbol belongs to.
+: describes which group of symbols within the particular language or concept (namespace) the symbol belongs to.
 The kind should be plural in form, e.g. "attributes".

+name
-- `name`: the name of the symbol.
+: the name of the symbol.
 If the symbol does not have a pattern, the name will be used as-is for matching.

+origin
-- `origin`: specifies where this symbol comes from.
+: specifies where this symbol comes from.
 Besides descriptive information like framework, library, version or default icon, it also provides an interface to load symbol types and icons.

+icon
-- `icon`: an optional icon associated with the symbol, which is going to be used across the IDE.
+: an optional icon associated with the symbol, which is going to be used across the IDE.
 If none is specified, a default icon of the `origin` will be used and if that’s not available, a default icon for symbol `namespace` and `kind`.

+priority
-- `priority`: symbols with higher priority will have precedence over those with lower priority, when matching is performed.
+: symbols with higher priority will have precedence over those with lower priority, when matching is performed.
 Symbols with higher priority will also show higher on the completion list.

+proximity
-- `proximity`: provides additional way to sort symbols in code completion list within a particular priority.
+: provides additional way to sort symbols in code completion list within a particular priority.
 The value must be a non-negative integer and the higher proximity, the higher the symbol would be on the list.

+deprecated
-- `deprecated`: documents, whether the symbol is deprecated.
+: documents, whether the symbol is deprecated.
 Deprecated symbols are appropriately highlighted in the code editor, code completion and quick documentation.

+experimental
-- `experimental`: documents, whether the symbol is considered an experimental feature and should be used with caution and might be removed or its API altered in the future.
+: documents, whether the symbol is considered an experimental feature and should be used with caution and might be removed or its API altered in the future.

+required
-- `required`: whether this symbol is required.
+: whether this symbol is required.
 What "is required" means, depends on the symbol.
 For instance, for an HTML attribute it would mean that the attribute is required to be present for the particular HTML element.

+defaultValue
-- `defaultValue`: if the symbol represents some property, variable or anything that can hold a value, this property documents what is the default value.
+: if the symbol represents some property, variable or anything that can hold a value, this property documents what is the default value.

+attributeValue
-- `attributeValue`: a special property to support symbols representing HTML attributes.
+: a special property to support symbols representing HTML attributes.
 It can specify the kind (plain, expression, no-value), type (boolean, number, string, enum, complex, of-match), whether an attribute value is required, a default value and the result type of value expression in the appropriate language.
 If `COMPLEX` type is set, the value of `langType` will be used and if `OF_MATCH`, the type of the `symbol` will be used.
 When merging information from several segments in the WebSymbolMatch, first non-null property values take precedence.
 By default - when properties are `null` - attribute value is of plain type and is required.

+type
-- `type`: the type of the symbol.
+: the type of the symbol.
 The type can be interpreted only within the context of symbol origin and with regards to its namespace and kind.
 The type may be a language type, coming from e.g. Java or TypeScript, or it may be any arbitrary value.
 Usually a type would be associated with symbols, which can hold a value, or represent some language symbol, like class, method, etc.

+psiContext
-- `psiContext`: a PsiElement, which is a file or an element, which can be used to roughly locate the source of the symbol within a project to provide a context for loading additional information, like types.
+: a PsiElement, which is a file or an element, which can be used to roughly locate the source of the symbol within a project to provide a context for loading additional information, like types.
 If the symbol is `PsiSourcedWebSymbol`, then `psiContext` is equal to `source`.

+properties
-- `properties`: various symbol properties.
+: various symbol properties.
 There should be no assumption on the type of properties.
 Properties can be used by plugins to provide additional information on the symbol.
 See Web Types/Properties section for reference on the custom properties supported by IDEs.

+presentation
-- `presentation`: returns `TargetPresentation` used by `SearchTarget` and `RenameTarget`.
+: returns `TargetPresentation` used by `SearchTarget` and `RenameTarget`.
 Default implementations of `WebSymbolRenameTarget` and `WebSymbolSearchTarget` use the `presentation` property.

 ### Documentation Properties

 Following properties handle generation of Quick Doc in the IDE:

+{style="full"}
+description
-- `description`: an optional text, which describes the symbol purpose and usage.
+: an optional text, which describes the symbol purpose and usage.
 It is rendered in the documentation popup or view.

+descriptionSections
-- `descriptionSections`: additional sections, to be rendered in the symbols’ documentation.
+: additional sections, to be rendered in the symbols’ documentation.
 Each section should have a name, but the contents are optional.

+docUrl
-- `docUrl`: an optional URL to a website with detailed symbol's documentation
+: an optional URL to a website with detailed symbol's documentation

+documentation
-- `documentation`: an interface holding information required to render documentation for the symbol.
+: an interface holding information required to render documentation for the symbol.
 To customize symbols documentation, one can override the method, or implement `WebSymbolDocumentationCustomizer`.
 `WebSymbolDocumentation` interface provides builder methods for customizing the documentation.
 `with*` methods return a copy of the documentation with customized fields.

 ### Query Related Properties

 Following properties are related to name matching and code completion queries:

+{style="full"}
+pattern
-- `pattern`: the pattern to match names against.
+: the pattern to match names against.
 As a result of pattern matching a `WebSymbolMatch` will be created.
 A pattern may specify that a reference to other Web Symbols is expected in some part of it.
 For such places, appropriate segments with referenced Web Symbols will be created and navigation, validation and refactoring support is available out-of-the-box.

+queryScope
-- `queryScope`: when pattern is being evaluated, matched symbols can provide additional scope for further resolution in the pattern.
+: when pattern is being evaluated, matched symbols can provide additional scope for further resolution in the pattern.
 By default the `queryScope` returns the symbol itself

+virtual
-- `virtual`: some symbols represent only a framework syntax, which does not translate to a particular symbol in the runtime.
+: some symbols represent only a framework syntax, which does not translate to a particular symbol in the runtime.
 For instance a Vue directive, which needs to be prefixed with `v-` will result in some special code generated, but as such is not a real HTML attribute.
 This distinction allows us to ignore such symbols when looking for references.

+abstract
-- `abstract`: some symbols may have a lot in common with each other and one can use abstract symbols as their super symbol, currently only Web Types symbols can inherit from others.
+: some symbols may have a lot in common with each other and one can use abstract symbols as their super symbol, currently only Web Types symbols can inherit from others.

+extension
-- `extension`: specifies whether the symbol is an extension.
+: specifies whether the symbol is an extension.
 When matched along with a non-extension symbol it can provide or override some of the properties of the symbol, or it can extend its scope contents.

 ### Methods
+{#query-methods}

+{style="full" sorted="asc"}
+createPointer()
-- `createPointer()`: returns the pointer to the symbol, which can survive between read actions.
+: returns the pointer to the symbol, which can survive between read actions.
 The dereferenced symbol should be valid, i.e. any PSI based properties should return valid PsiElements.

+getModificationCount()
-- `getModificationCount()`: symbols can be used in CachedValues as dependencies.
+: symbols can be used in CachedValues as dependencies.
 If a symbol instance can mutate over the time, it should properly implement this method.

+isEquivalentTo()
-- `isEquivalentTo()`: returns true if two symbols are the same or equivalent for resolve purposes.
+: returns true if two symbols are the same or equivalent for resolve purposes.

-- `adjustNameForRefactoring()`: Web Symbols can have various naming conventions.
+adjustNameForRefactoring(): Web Symbols can have various naming conventions.
   This method is used by the framework to determine a new name for a symbol based on its occurrence.

 ## PsiSourcedWebSymbol